-Once you know how much your new swimming pool will cost, this is the next big question: How long does an inground pool installation take?
-As you can imagine, there are a lot of steps involved in building a pool, and the process differs depending on which type of pool you choose.
+Once you know how much your swimming pool cost will be, this is the next big question: How long does an inground swimming pool installation take?

 A vinyl liner pool itself takes about two weeks to install.
 But the accompanying patio can take from one week to a year, depending on the construction process.
-A gunite pool takes six to eight weeks from excavation to your first swim.
+A gunite concrete pool takes six to eight weeks from excavation to your first swim.

 Those time frames don’t include the permit process, which, as you’ll see, can be tricky.
 And they don’t include the weeks you may have to wait before your busy pool contractor gets to your project.